 This project aims to support the inclusion of adults lacking capacity in research through improving decision-making by the family members involved.
 This will be achieved through understanding the barriers and facilitators to implementing the novel decision-support tool, exploring the feasibility of the tool and outcome measures being developed, and establishing whether the decision-support intervention is effective in improving the quality of decision-making by family members.

-The project will be conducted in three stages:
+CONSULT-ENABLE will be conducted in three stages:

 We will conduct a feasibility study (embedded in host trials recruiting adults lacking capacity) to explore the feasibility of the intervention, conducting a SWAT, and the acceptability of outcome measures under development.
 This will be through piloting the intervention with 15 family members and up to 15 researchers/research nurses.